-Refer to https://cat.org.uk/courses-and-training/graduate-school/studying/students/ for onsite teaching week dates.
+Refer to https://cat.org.uk/courses-and-training/graduate- school/studying/students/ for onsite teaching week dates programme is a module that can be selected from a range of modules available on the programme.
+However, at least two of the three modules marked Optional must be taken see 2.6 below.